- All Known Implementing Classes:

 acquired first.
 However, some locks may allow concurrent access to

-a shared resource, such as the read lock of a ReadWriteLock
+a shared resource, such as the read lock of a ReadWriteLock.

-The use of synchronized
+The use of synchronized methods or statements provides

 access to the implicit monitor lock associated with every object, but